 Books for Freelancers

-There are possibly hundreds of books.
+There are possibly hundreds of motivational, leadership books available.
 However, these are some of the best books to read when you decide to start freelancing.

 Podcasts For Beginners

 - The six-figure freelance audio course – Will teach you the exact success strategies you’ll need to expand your freelance career.
 You can listen to them on Apple Podcasts and Spotify

 - Freelance to Founder- It provides on-air coaching to help you develop all of the skills and strategies you’ll need to advance in your career.
 You can access them on Apple Podcasts and Spotify

-- Being Freelance – It will help you on how develop a business and budget for success.
+- Being Freelance – It will help you how to develop a business and budget for success.
 You can listen to them on Apple Podcasts and Spotify.

 These will assist you in starting freelancing and keep you up to date on current economic developments.

 Also, there are many online courses available on how to become a freelancer or how to upskill yourself.
 Depending on your field, select the best courses to enhance yourself.
 There are numerous platforms, like Udemy, Skillshare, Careers360, and others, that can help in developing your freelance career.